Graduate Diploma in Science

-Students need 120 points towards the Diploma, with at least 90 points at 300-level.
-At least 60 points must also be from a single subject in the below list.
+You will need 120 points towards the Diploma, with at least 90 points at 300-level.
+At least 60 points must also be from a single subject in the below list:

 This qualification is an ideal pathway into postgraduate study, such as the Master of Science.
 UC offers over 16 postgraduate qualifications in science.